This post may contain affiliate links. Read our disclosure policy here.

-This white wine chicken is tender and has a unique smooth flavor you can only get from wine simmered in a pan.
-Sounds luxurious?
-Then get ready to eat because this recipe is ready in 30 minutes!
+This white wine chicken melts in your mouth and has a unique smooth flavor you can only get from wine simmered in a pan.

 Chicken in White Wine Sauce